Tom Brown (brownto01)

 The similarity scores method shows mostly old-time players as comparisons, but there are two relatively recent players on the list - Willie Wilson and Brett Butler.
-Brown was the last non-Hall of Famer to hold the career strikeout record.
-In 1895, he broke John Morrill's record of 656.
+In 1895, Brown broke John Morrill's career strikeout record of 656.
 Brown retired in 1898, leaving the record at 708.
-This record lasted until 1926, when Babe Ruth took it: it has subsequently passed to Mickey Mantle, Willie Stargell and now Reggie Jackson.
+This record lasted until 1912, when Jimmy Sheckard took it: it has subsequently passed to Babe Ruth, Mickey Mantle, Willie Stargell and currently Reggie Jackson.

 Notable Achievements

 - 2-time League At-Bats Leader (1891/AA & 1892/NL)